- Are old typewriters worth anything?

 Are old typewriters worth anything?

-There are literally hundreds of companies that have manufactured typewriters over the last one-and-a-half centuries, so it’s difficult to provide anything close to a comprehensive idea on how much each brand is worth.
-However, it’s only logical to assume that some of the more common varieties will fetch a lower value, since they are less collectible and therefore less valuable.
-For example, Underwood is one of the oldest brands in existence and originals can fetch up to £1,000, but for models made after WWII, Underwood Universal typewriter value is unlikely to exceed £100.
+There are hundreds of companies that have manufactured typewriters over the last one-and-a-half centuries, so it’s difficult to provide anything close to a comprehensive idea of how much each brand is worth.
+However, it’s only logical to assume that some of the more common varieties will fetch a lower value since they are less collectable and therefore less valuable.
+For example, Underwood is one of the oldest brands in existence and originals can fetch up to £1,000, but for models made after WWII, the Underwood Universal typewriter value is unlikely to exceed £100.
 Similarly, Royal typewriter values can fluctuate anywhere between £0.99 for damaged or commonplace models (of which there are many that have sold for this price online) up to as much as £500 for pristine originals.

-What could be simpler?
-Get in touch today – we’re waiting to hear from you.
+What could be simpler? get in touch with us today! – We can't wait to hear from you!